Defold for Flash users

 init

-Called when the script component is initialised.
+Called when the script component is initialized.
 Equivalent to the constructor function in Flash.

 final